wmorgan/dcos-docs/1.7/usage/service-discovery/dns-naming.md

 ---
-post_title: Viewing node details
+post_title: Discovering Service DNS Names
-nav_tile: Node details
+nav_tile: Discovering DNS Names
 menu_order: 1
 ---
 You can get a comprehensive list of the apps being run on your DC/OS cluster nodes.